-This is an online course designed to support science media café conveners in the Coalition to Accelerate and Support Prevention Research (CASPR) (NE) programme to build the capacity of team members.
-Journalist teams in the science media cafés unpack HIV research and development issues in countries where a high number of biomedical prevention trials are taking place.
+This is an online course designed to support Media Science Café conveners in building the capacity of team members – those who attend cafés.
+Journalist teams in the Media Science Cafés unpack HIV research and development issues in countries where a large number of biomedical prevention trials are taking place.

 An impressive number of clinical trials are underway or are soon to be launched in the quest for an HIV vaccine and for other effective ways to prevent HIV infection through biomedical intervention.
 Telling New Stories in HIV Prevention has been designed to help journalists tell the ‘new’ stories of HIV prevention, and is intended to help professionals work more closely.